root-project/root/README/ReleaseNotes/v606/index.md

 With this version we introduce a new module, core/multiproc, for multi-processing on multi-core machines.
 This module is based on fork technology and offers an interface inspired from Python multiprocessor module.
 The new interface, implemented in the class TProcPool, provides the possibility to perform in parallel a very generic set of tasks, described by macros, functions or lambdas.

-This illustrates te usage of lambdas:
+This illustrates the usage of lambdas:

 ``` {.cpp}
 {